United Kingdom

 Capital gains

 Gains on capital assets are taxed at the normal corporation tax rates.
-The chargeable gain (or allowable loss) arising on the disposal of a capital asset is calculated by deducting from gross proceeds the costs of acquisition and subsequent improvements, plus the incidental costs of sale and indexation allowance up to December 2017.
+The chargeable gain (or allowable loss) arising on the disposal of a capital asset is calculated by deducting from gross proceeds the costs of acquisition and subsequent improvements that are reflected in the asset at the time of sale, plus the incidental costs of sale and indexation allowance up to December 2017.
 Indexation allowance compensates for the increase in costs based on the percentage rise (if any) in the UK retail prices index to the earlier of the date of disposal of the asset or December 2017.
+It cannot create or increase a capital loss.
 No indexation allowance is available on capital assets acquired on or after 1 January 2018.
-Indexation allowance is, however, limited; it cannot create or increase a capital loss, it can only reduce or eliminate a chargeable gain.
 Generally, these calculations must be done in sterling, so any foreign exchange gains and losses will be taxed (or relieved) on disposal.
 Special rules apply to assets held at 31 March 1982 and for the disposal of UK immovable property by non-UK residents (see below).

 Capital losses can only be deducted from capital gains.
 An excess of capital losses over capital gains in a company's accounting period may be carried forward without time limitation but may not be carried back.
 Relief for carried forward capital losses was brought into line with relief for carried forward income losses from 1 April 2020.
 Carried forward capital losses can only be offset in a later accounting period against 50% of any capital gains arising in excess of GBP 5 million ‘deductions allowance’, with a single GBP 5 million ‘deductions allowance’ being available per group against which carried forward losses (both income and/or capital) can be set.